 “Hence forth, our fair city shall uphold this dish as our favorite food!
 Lo!
 Travelers upon our broad land shall nibble upon this specific food whence thine tummy rumble!”

-I’m talkin’ about cheesesteaks in Philadelphia, Coney dogs in Detroit, cheese curds in Wisconsin, chili in Cincinnati, crab cakes in Baltimore, po’boys and beignets in New Orleans, Jersey Shore pork rolls, and the lesser known but equally awesome ham horseshoes in Springfield, Illinois.
+I’m talkin’ about cheesesteaks in Philadelphia.
+Coney dogs in Detroit.
+Cheese curds in Wisconsin.
+Chili in Cincinnati.
+Crab cakes in Baltimore.
+Po’boys and beignets in New Orleans.
+Jersey Shore pork rolls.
+Also of course the lesser known but equally awesome ham horseshoes in Springfield, Illinois.
 And don’t even get me started on New York’s famous get-you-fed foods: Slices, bagels, heroes, rainbow cookies, mile-high pastrami sandwiches, and Halaal truck chicken and rice.
 Sigh…

 Kelly and I were spoiled in New York, as no matter where we were in the city, we could share a meal together in an instant.
 Seriously, next time you’re in New York, just hold a dollar bill out in the palm of your hand and I swear someone will replace it with a slice of pizza.
 It’s the best!